-Your CSS advisor for this year will normally be the same as last year, but due to sabbaticals and leaves, this person may be replaced over the summer.
+Your CSS advisor for this year will normally be the same as last year, but due to sabbaticals and leaves, this person may have been replaced over the summer.
 Please check your WesPortal in late August to see if your advisor has changed and, if so, to whom you may have been reassigned.
-Please plan to seek advice from her or him during preregistration in November for your spring courses at Wesleyan.
+Please plan to consult your faculty advisor during preregistration in November for your spring courses at Wesleyan.